 Also, label your mixture with the ingredients used, quantity and method so that you are able to save the recipe (if you like it, for future use) or adjust to perfection the next time.
 More important is the date to keep track of the shelf life.

-Go ahead and try combining various herbs and spices to find your favourite flavoured oil.
-Should you need any guidance on the combinations, there is countless herb infused oil recipes over the web.
+Go ahead and try combining various herbs and spices to find your favorite flavored oil.

 I love to know your homemade infused oil project.
-Share your experience with us at the comment section below.
+Share your experience with us in the comments section below.

 Share the article